ashukla2019/System_design/Cybersecurity/network_security_fundamentals.md

 ---

-## 1.3 Authentication Risk – Anyone Can Pretend to Be You
+## 1.3 Authentication  – Anyone Can Pretend to Be You

 An attacker may spoof identity
 (e.g., fake website, stolen login credentials).